Merlin Carpenter: Art writing

 Carpenter writes articles for the periodical Texte zur Kunst, as well as texts for catalogues and reviews..

 Exhibitions

-Exhibitions include The Opening, Mitterrand+Sanz/Contemporary Art, Zurich (2007); Relax It's Only a Bad Cosima von Bonin Show, Galerie Bleich-Rossi, Vienna (2007) and Sounds of War, Galerie Edward Mitterrand, Geneva (2005) and Ballard in Narnia (with Richard Parry).
+Exhibitions include The Opening, Mitterrand+Sanz/Contemporary Art, Zurich (2007); Relax It's Only a Bad Cosima von Bonin Show, Galerie Bleich-Rossi, Vienna (2007); Sounds of War, Galerie Edward Mitterrand, Geneva (2005) and Ballard in Narnia (with Richard Parry).
 In 2011, Carpenter made an exhibition of paintings at Simon Lee Gallery, titled Tate Café.

-Merlin Carpenter is represented by Reena Spaulings Fine Art, New York; Overdouin & Co, Los Angeles and galerie dépendance, Brussels.
+Merlin Carpenter is represented by Reena Spaulings Fine Art, New York and galerie dépendance, Brussels.